cosmos/ibc/spec/ics-25-handler-interface/README.md

 function sendPacket(Packet packet) -> string | Err
 ```

+`recvPacket` attempts to receive a packet, returning an error if the calling module is not authorized to handle the packet, or if the packet does not exist or has been already handled.

 ```coffeescript
 function recvPacket(Packet packet) -> string | Err
 ```

+`timeoutPacket` attemps to handle a packet timeout, returning an error if the calling module is not authorized to handle the packet timeout, or if the packet does not exist, has not timed out, or has already been handled.

 ```coffeescript
 function timeoutPacket(Packet packet) -> string | Err